 Long known as a pioneer in the craft beer movement, Denver is quickly distinguishing itself as one of the country’s top cocktail destinations.
-Bars such as Williams & Graham and The Cruise Room put the Mile High City on the cocktail map.
+OG bars such as Williams & Graham and The Cruise Room put the Mile High City on the cocktail map.
 But recently, there has been an explosion of standout cocktail bars, from elegant speakeasies to a thriving temple of the Negroni.
-These five new Denver bars are worth an altitude adjustment.
+These five new guard Denver bars are worth making the trip.

 “Japanese style in Denver is lacking, and when you do see it, it’s usually very generic,” says T.J.
 Vong, the bar manager of Mizu Izakaya and its on-premise offshoot, Bar Ginza, home to Colorado’s largest collection of Japanese whisky.
 Vong incorporates an Asian component into each drink, be it ube yogurt, edamame tea syrup and matcha, like in the Umami Zombie; or Japanese gin, edamame-rose orgeat and cacao fruit in the Midnight Sun.
 Vong also dehydrates fruit garnishes and takes the discarded citrus peels to make oils for the drinks.